-Madeleine Molyneaux works with makers at various stages of process and product, from script/proposal and initial research, through production, post and relevant cross-platform exhibition.
-She has extensive experience in rights and clearances; music supervision, casting, and location scouting.
+Madeleine Molyneaux works with makers at various stages of process and product, from development of script/project proposal consultation and initial research, through production, post and relevant cross-platform exhibition.
+She has extensive experience in business affairs/rights and clearances; music supervision and licensing, casting, locations and post production.

 We love genre in all its permutations and formalism in all its rigor.
 And humor.
 Always.